ghinks/epl-py-data-wrangler/readme.md

 ## Current Items
 - naming conventions for files etc, read pep
-- unit test coverage, run all unit tests from the command line
 - find out the , remind your fucking self , what __init__.py does
+- take multiple files that are found from the dir pointed to
+- find out what the setup.py file does and use it
+- find out why fully qualified file names are necessary in the tests and fix it up
+- test folder structure, all tests in one folder?
+Does it scale.
+- travis testing, requires setup

+## Completed Items
+- unit test coverage, run all unit tests from the command line, pytest has been adopted as the test runner